WANTED: ISMAEL MARIO ZAMBADA-GARCIA REWARD OF UP TO $15 MILLION

-The United States Department of State is offering a REWARD OF UP TO $5 MILLION for information leading to the arrest and/or conviction of Ismael Zambada-Garcia.
+The U.S. Department of State is offering an INCREASED REWARD OF UP TO $ 15 MILLION for information leading to the arrest and/or conviction of Zambada Garcia, a/k/a “El Mayo.”

-If you have information and are located outside of the United States, please contact the nearest United States Embassy or Consulate.
-If in the United States, please contact the local Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), or Immigration and Customs Enforcement (ICE) office in your city.
-Government officials and employees are not eligible for rewards.
+If you have information, please contact the DEA at +1-619-540-6912, which can accept messages from the social messaging applications, by email at TIPS@usdoj.gov.
+If you are located outside of the United States, please contact the nearest U.S. Embassy or Consulate.
+If in the United States, please contact the local Drug Enforcement Administration (DEA) and Homeland Security Investigations office in your city.

 ALL IDENTITIES ARE KEPT STRICTLY CONFIDENTIAL.